 The complete campus

-While recreating and modernizing the Avans University campus hasn’t come without its challenges, the completed project has created a positive, inspiring learning space in which both students and teachers can flourish.
+While recreating and modernising the Avans University campus hasn’t come without its challenges, the completed project has created a positive, inspiring learning space in which both students and teachers to flourish.

 Do you develop educational spaces?
 Join the conversation. #PositiveSpaces.